With the ever-increasing design surfaces, designers need an easy way to create and maintain consistent designs at scale.

 - View the updated changes on both Assets panel thumbnails (list and grid views) and canvas in context of your designs.

-Once you preview the linked assets changes, you can accept single or multiple updates for a linked color or linked character style.
+Once you preview the linked assets changes, you can accept single or multiple updates for a linked component, color or linked character style.

 - Click the blue update icon in the Assets panel.

-- Right-click the linked color or linked character style and click Update.
+- Right-click the asset and click Update.

 To accept multiple updates, do one of the following:

-- Click Update All to accept all linked color, character styles, and components updates.
+- Click Update All to accept all linked component, color, character styles, and components updates.
 This includes addition of new colors, character styles, and components that are added to the source document.